m2049r/xmrwallet/doc/FAQ.md

 ### From where?

 This depends on your installation - you could search for them in your home directory or check the settings of your current client.
+Places to try are:

+- Windows: `%USERPROFILE%\Documents\Monero\wallets`
+- Mac: `~/Monero/wallets` (for the GUI) or `~/.bitmonero/wallets` for the daemon.
+- Linux: `~/.bitmonero/wallet`

-Places to try are `C:\Users\<YOURUSERNAME>\Documents\Monero\wallets` for Windows or `~/.bitmonero/wallet` in Linux.
-Or just search for `WalletName.keys`.
+...or just search for `WalletName.keys`.

 ### What if don't have these files?